matomo-org/developer-documentation/docs/generated/2.11.0-rc1/Classes.md

 - [`DataTable\Filter\MetadataCallbackReplace`](Piwik/DataTable/Filter/MetadataCallbackReplace.md) &mdash; Execute a callback for each row of a DataTable passing certain column values and metadata as metadata, and replaces row metadata with the callback result.
 - [`DataTable\Filter\Pattern`](Piwik/DataTable/Filter/Pattern.md) &mdash; Deletes every row for which a specific column does not match a supplied regex pattern.
 - [`DataTable\Filter\PatternRecursive`](Piwik/DataTable/Filter/PatternRecursive.md) &mdash; Deletes rows that do not contain a column that matches a regex pattern and do not contain a subtable that contains a column that matches a regex pattern.
-- [`DataTable\Filter\PrependSegmentFilter`](Piwik/DataTable/Filter/PrependSegmentFilter.md) &mdash; Executes a callback for each row of a DataTable and prepends each existing segmentFilter with the given segment.
+- [`DataTable\Filter\PrependSegment`](Piwik/DataTable/Filter/PrependSegment.md) &mdash; Executes a callback for each row of a DataTable and prepends each existing segment with the given segment.
 - [`DataTable\Filter\PrependValueToMetadata`](Piwik/DataTable/Filter/PrependValueToMetadata.md) &mdash; Executes a callback for each row of a DataTable and prepends the given value to each metadata entry but only if the given metadata entry exists.
 - [`DataTable\Filter\ReplaceColumnNames`](Piwik/DataTable/Filter/ReplaceColumnNames.md) &mdash; Replaces column names in each row of a table using an array that maps old column names new ones.
 - [`DataTable\Filter\ReplaceSummaryRowLabel`](Piwik/DataTable/Filter/ReplaceSummaryRowLabel.md) &mdash; Replaces the label of the summary row with a supplied label.